-Leukemia symptoms vary, depending on the type of leukemia.
-Common leukemia signs and symptoms include:
+Leukemia symptoms vary depending on the type of leukemia.
+Common signs and symptoms include:

-As of currently, the causes of Leukemia are unknown, but there are some probable causes:
+As of currently, the causes are unknown, but there are some probable causes:

-Electromagnetic and other types of radiation - considered the most dominant of the causes of leukemia include electric, magnetic, radio frequency/wireless, and ionizing radiation.
+Electromagnetic and other types of radiation - considered the most dominant causes include electric, magnetic, radio frequency/wireless, and ionizing radiation.
 Why does it cause leukemia?
-First, because radiation destroys vitamin A, E, and Selenium in the body.
+First, radiation destroys vitamin A, E, and Selenium in the body.
 Without vitamin A, bone marrow can’t produce red blood cells or function normally.
 The first symptom of this occurring is anemia and then progresses to leukemia.
-Selenium is important because it protects cell DNA against free radical damage which causes leukemia and other cancers.
+Selenium is important because it protects cell DNA against free radical damage, which causes many cancers.

 Listed by the EPA as Class A ‘carcinogenic to humans’ but is still in the Top 20 chemicals produced in the U.S.A.

 It also causes pre-leukemia aplastic anemia.
 Found in gasoline, tobacco smoke, car fumes, industrial petroleum solvents, burning coal, or oil, found in some sodas.

 Chemotherapy damages DNA, which causes normal bone marrow cells to become leukemic cells or other cancer cells, along with reduced production of healthy cells.

 Formaldehyde - damages DNA which causes normal bone marrow cells to become leukemic cells or other types of cancer cells.
 Found in dyes, germicides, disinfectants fertilizers, vaccinations, pressed wood, medication, paint, cosmetics, fabric, and many others.